 WARNINGS AND PRECAUTIONS:

-- Hyperkalemia: In patients with impaired mechanisms for excreting potassium, Urocit-K administration can produce hyperkalemia (which can develop rapidly and may be asymptomatic) and cardiac arrest.
+Hyperkalemia: In patients with impaired mechanisms for excreting potassium, Urocit-K administration can produce hyperkalemia (which can develop rapidly and may be asymptomatic) and cardiac arrest.
 The use of Urocit-K in any condition that impairs potassium excretion (e.g., chronic renal failure, severe myocardial damage, heart failure) should be avoided.
-Concomitant administration of Urocit-K with potassium-sparing diuretics should also be avoided since simultaneous administration can result in severe hyperkalemia.
+Closely monitor for signs of hyperkalemia with periodic blood tests and ECGs.